The AGL Energy App lets you stay in control, informed and connected so it’s easier to manage your budget and avoid surprises on your bill.

-No. By law, your consumption data can only be accessed by the meter reader, your energy retailer, and others who are entitled to it under the law (such as distribution networks, and other people who you specifically authorise).
+No. By law, your usage data can only be accessed by the meter reader, your energy retailer, and others who are entitled to it under the law (such as distribution networks, and other people who you specifically authorise).

 Are there any changes to my customer rights if I have a digital meter installed?
 No. Having a digital meter installed does not affect your customer rights or the protections provided to you under the National Energy Retail Rules.
 You still have the right to seek and access energy concessions, rebates and hardship schemes offered by AGL, other retailers or the State Government (where applicable in conjunction with each scheme’s conditions).
 You also retain access to existing dispute resolution paths.